RIMOWow/testing-cp3402/README.md

 This is an amazing image slider for the Android platform.
 I decided to open source this because there is really not an attractive, convenient slider widget in Android.

-You can easily load images from an i
+You can easily load images from an internet URL, drawable, or file.
+And there are many kinds of amazing animations y